ShaikhZayan/ShaikhZayan/README.md

 - 🔭 I’m currently working on **Web3, Artificial Intelligence, Blockchain & Metaverse Development**

 - 🌱 I’m currently learning **I firmly believe that continuous learning fuels every developer's journey.
-In our fast-paced tech world, staying updated isn't just essential; it's our commitment to shape the future with cutting-edge innovations.
+In our fast-paced tech world, staying updated isn't just essential; <br> it's our commitment to shape the future with cutting-edge innovations.
 As a successful developer, my pursuit of knowledge never wanes.
 Learning is the driving force empowering us to succeed, adapt, and make an impact.
 That's why I'm dedicated to self-learning and staying current with the latest tech, fueling my passion for innovation**

 - 👯 I’m looking to collaborate on **I'm actively seeking collaborations with forward-thinking companies that share a passion for cutting-edge technologies.
 My expertise spans across Web 3.0, Metaverse development, Jamstack, Artificial Intelligence, Blockchain, and Cybersecurity.
 I'm excited to work with organizations that are as enthusiastic as I am about embracing and pioneering the latest and future tech stacks.
 Let's build the future together.**